 - 1. Name and date; - 2.
 Department and areas of teaching; - 3.
 Period of time for the sabbatical being requested; - 4.
 Title, detailed description of the project, and the rationale for the project including the value of the project and time required for completion; - 5.
-Location(s) where the sabbatical will be taken; - 6.
-Sources of additional income; - 7.
-Other pertinent information regarding grants, fellowships, and other opportunities; - 8.
-Courses at Fontbonne which will need to be covered during the faculty member's absence and suggestions for covering them; - 9.
-Other duties left uncovered and suggestions for covering them; and - 10.
+Summary of the project of fewer than 200 words suitable for distribution; - 6.
+Location(s) where the sabbatical will be taken; - 7.
+Sources of additional income; - 8.
+Other pertinent information regarding grants, fellowships, and other opportunities;

+- 9. Courses at Fontbonne which will need to be covered during the faculty member's absence and suggestions for covering them; - 10.
+Other duties left uncovered and suggestions for covering them; and - 11.
 A letter from the departmental chairperson containing an evaluation of both the impact of the faculty member's absence on the department and the potential of the proposed sabbatical for contribution to the department and the University.
 If the applicant is a departmental chairperson, such a letter must come from the college dean.